microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ![Find matches](images/theme-color-reference/findmatches.png)

 - `editor.findMatchBackground`: Color of the current search match.
 - `editor.findMatchHighlightBackground`: Color of the other search matches.
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editor.findRangeHighlightBackground`: Color the range limiting the search (Enable 'Find in Selection' in the find widget).
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque so as not to hide underlying decorations.
 - `editor.findMatchBorder`: Border color of the current search match.
 - `editor.findMatchHighlightBorder`: Border color of the other search matches.
 - `editor.findRangeHighlightBorder`: Border color the range limiting the search (Enable 'Find in Selection' in the find widget).